pachterlab/concordexR/README.md

 [![codecov](https://codecov.io/gh/pachterlab/concordexR/branch/main/graph/badge.svg?token=FSASJPR4T5)](https://codecov.io/gh/pachterlab/concordexR)
 <!-- badges: end -->

-The goal of concordexR is to replace UMAP as a clustering diagnostic.
+The goal of concordexR is to identify spatial homogeneous regions (SHRs) as defined in the recent manuscrpt["Identification of spatial homogenous regions in tissues with concordex"](https://doi.org/10.1101/2023.06.28.546949).
+Briefly, SHRs are are domains that are homogeneous with respect to cell type composition. concordex relies on the the k-nearest-neighbor (kNN) graph to representing similarities between cells and uses common clustering algorithms to identify SHRs.

 ## Installation